 “A system that can, in principle, locate a vehicle everywhere and at all times presents privacy aspects, whether desired or not.
 Two variants of the vehicle equipment are relevant to the privacy discussion:

 − Detailed movement information is converted to levy information in the vehicle equipment.
 Only the driver/registration holder has access to his or her movement data.
 This is a strong guarantee of

 privacy.
 The drawback to this solution is that software management may be complex.

 − Detailed movement information is converted in the back office.
 The guarantees are obtained through measures such as pseudonymisation and job separation.
 The party processing the movement data into data for invoicing cannot make a connection to a registration or physical person.
 The party sending the invoices has no access to the detailed movement data either.
 In this solution, it is important for the wall between positions/organisations to be set up such that no identities can be linked to movement data.”

 This entry was posted on Wednesday, November 19th, 2008 at 10:00 am and is filed under Cars, Cities, Congestion.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.